 There are some medical experts and activist encouraging mothers-to-be to use marijuana during their pregnancy.
 Still, most doctors would not recommend it.

 Take into account the research we’ve discussed earlier and go with your gut feeling.
 Unfortunately, the decision about using marijuana while being pregnant remains every woman’s personal judgment.

-We will know more about marijuana’s influence on child’s development when more clinical research is conducted.
+We will know more about marijuana’s influence on a child’s development when more clinical research is conducted.

 With marijuana widely becoming legal, I hope it’s just the matter of time before governments start to fund marijuana-related studies.

 Once again, the issue of using marijuana during breastfeeding is still controversial among academics and medics.
 Their results and opinion are divided.

 During the breastfeeding period, everything you take will make it’s way to the baby through milk.
 Since there is almost no research on marijuana effects on newborn babies, most experts advise nursing women not to use marijuana during the breastfeeding period.